 As the Futures Initiative’s Director of Administration and Programs, Katina Rogers guides and mentors graduate fellows, develops programming, and exercises administrative oversight over all aspects of the program.
 Her scholarly work focuses on many aspects of higher education reform, including scholarly communication practices, professionalization and career development, public scholarship, and advocacy for fair labor policies.
-Her study on perceptions of career preparedness, recently published in Digital Humanities Quarterly, provided valuable data on the skillsets and career paths of humanities graduate students.
-Rogers is the editor of #Alt-Academy, a digital publication dedicated to exploring the career paths of humanities scholars in and around the academy, and holds a PhD in Comparative Literature from the University of Colorado at Boulder.
+She is working on a book titled Putting the Humanities Ph.D. to Work: Theory, Practice, and Models for Thriving Beyond the Classroom (under contract with Duke University Press).
+Rogers is the editor of #Alt-Academy, a digital publication dedicated to exploring the career paths of humanities scholars in and around the academy, and holds a Ph.D. in Comparative Literature from the University of Colorado at Boulder.

 Undergraduate Leadership Program Director and Administrative Specialist